timofeysie/clades/README.md

 On area of interest here for a real work scenario might be to use a stencil component library which would work in React and Vue as well.
 That would be quite a tangent however.
 It's worth noting it here so that if wanted later it can go into any planning for a longer series depending on the skill level of the readers it would be targeting.

+There are extras at the end of this section which should be done for good measure:

+1. Convert Layout component into a pure container component

+* Add a toolbar presentational component.
+* Pass user into presentational component via inputs.

 #### Fixing the unit tests

 It's work running all the tests again, not just the stromatolites app.